Need a Clearwater Wrongful Death Attorney?

 Additionally, you can be awarded compensation for the “loss of companionship” caused by their death.
 Compensation for funeral and medical expenses can also be awarded.
 The law does state, however, that lost wages are not recoverable.

 In a wrongful death case in Florida, all those who are entitled to compensation must be identified.
 Consider your relationship to the victim and understand that the largest share of the monetary damages will be awarded to surviving family members.

-How Long After a Wrongful Death Do I Have to Bring a Claim?
+How Long You Have to Bring a Wrongful Death Case